 Is there hope to escape the loop?
 I think so.
 But the secret to reversing those loops is stepping outside of yourself and your experiences.
 Talk about your triggers and take a stab at understanding why your spouse is reacting the way he or she does instead of dismissing them.
 Work at understanding your spouse’s point of view more than trying to be understood.

 This is the hard work.
 When God is asking you to listen.
+Taking a step towards your spouse to validate what he may be feeling.
 Joe and I still have loops to work through, we don’t always understand each other and it’s complicated by the effects of trauma.
 Gah, there are some loops that have taken us years and years to work through.
 But then the hundredth same conversation it’s like, oooohh, now I get it, I get why he would react that way.
 The loop makes sense, and now we know how to break it.

 Love bears all things, believes all things, hopes all things, endures all things.
 1 Cor.
 13:7